Sarmigan/aws-ticketing-system/README.md

 </tr>
 </table>

+> [!IMPORTANT]
+> You will need a premium Power Automate account to be able to use the HTTP actions!

 > [!NOTE]
 > 'input-priority' and 'input-description' can be found under dynamic content from the 'When someone responds to an adaptive card' trigger.